vickmeister91/Air-Pollution-Replication/README.md

 + unpack contents of <u> Viknesh replicate </u> to working directory
 + ensure "main_df.csv" from Andy and "air_pollution_olexiy_combined.csv" from Olexiy are in the working directory
-+ ensure shashank's files (previously mentioned) are also in the same
++ ensure shashank's files (previously mentioned) are also in the same directory
 + execute <u>"run_scripts_viknesh.bat"</u>

 ### Additional Instructions:

 + Before executing .bat files make sure that the R, STATA and Python executables are added to the system path
-+ Edit the batch files accordinly if Python is not installed via Anaconda or the Anaconda environment is not base
++ Edit the batch files accordingly if Python is not installed via Anaconda or if the Anaconda environment is not base
-+ Edit the Stata version in the command line (better yet use path ro stata exe file)
++ Edit the Stata version in the command line (better yet use path to the stata exe file)
 + For smooth execution, designate a working directory and unpack/download the replication contents as per above instructions (this is to ensure the output files are used by subsequent scripts without broken paths)
 + Follow the order of replication as specified in this readme closely